 Keep fighting the holier-than-thou brigade

 It's so important we keep challenging the criticism, the stereotyping, prevent the pigeonholing of women who have cosmetic treatments.
 It isn't just Love Island girls, it isn't just Front Row fashionistas.
 There is an in-between.
 There is a right balance.
 There are amazing practitioners who pride themselves on subtle, natural results.
-For some women, having Botox and fillers absolutely changes their lives, for the better - they get new jobs, they meet new people, they try new things, they smile more, laugh more, enjoy life more.
+For some people, having injectables absolutely changes their lives, for the better - they get new jobs, they meet new people, they try new things, they smile more, laugh more, enjoy life more.
 There is so much more at play than just vanity or wanting to look younger.

 You can't say 'I don't care what people do with their faces' and then write a national newspaper column criticising these women for what they have done with their faces.
 You can't be a thought leader, an influencer, someone who other women admire for their success and confidence and use that as a weapon against other women who don't share that level of assurance and achievement.

-You can't state that all women who chose to have Botox are tragic.
+You can't state that all women who chose to have anti-wrinkle treatments are tragic.
 What kind of feminism is that?